-- Representatives-elect report to the House Chamber and sit in assigned seats that are indicated on a seating chart. - The first day's session is called to order by the Secretary of State. - Roll is called. - The constitutional oath of office is administered to the representatives-elect. - The rules of the previous Legislature are adopted as the temporary operating rules for the current Legislature.

-- Officers nominated at the presession caucuses are officially elected. - Staff officers appointed by the Speaker of the House are confirmed. - Welcoming speeches are delivered. - The Speaker of the House appoints small, select committees to notify each of the other branches of state government and the other house that the House of Representatives is organized and ready for business. - The first reading and commitment of all preintroduced and other introduced bills and resolutions occur.
+- Representatives-elect report to the House Chamber and sit in assigned seats that are assigned during caucus. - The first day's session is called to order by the Secretary of State. - Roll is called by the Chief Clerk of the House. - The constitutional oath of office is administered to the representatives-elect. - The rules of the previous Legislature are adopted as the temporary operating rules for the current Legislature. - Officers nominated at the presession caucuses are officially elected. - Staff officers appointed by the Speaker of the House are confirmed. - Welcoming speeches are delivered. - The Speaker of the House appoints small, select committees to notify each of the other branches of state government and the other house that the House of Representatives is organized and ready for business. - The first reading and commitment of all preintroduced and other introduced bills and resolutions occur.

 Other business may also be conducted.
-See Chapter 9 for more information about floor sessions in each house.
+See Chapter 6 for more information about floor sessions in each house.